drivetribe/fuck-this/README.md

 export default stateComponent(initialState, reducers, render);
 ```

-This component can be now be render as any other:
+This component can be now be rendered as any other:

 ```javascript
 import Counter from './Counter';